mlavi/hugo/content/post/git-for-operators.md

 ---
 Version Control is an essential tool, because it makes your work reproducible and visible, which can unlock profound amplifying effects for your contributions.
+It also builds to state of the art GitOps!
 <!--more-->

 Let me ask: are you the same person you were last year?